Developer Guide

 - stores the currently ‘selected’

-that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change. - stores a
+Person/Group/Expense/TransactionSummary/Paymentobjects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiableObservableList<>that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change. - stores a

-objects. - does not depend on any of the other three components (as the
+UserPrefobject that represents the user’s preferences.
+This is exposed to the outside as aReadOnlyUserPrefobjects. - does not depend on any of the other three components (as the

-represents data entities of the domain, they should make sense on their own without depending on other components)
+Modelrepresents data entities of the domain, they should make sense on their own without depending on other components)

 Fig 11.
 Person Class Diagram

-The Person
+The Person component,

 - Handles the storing of each contact in AWE.